 A native of Oakville, Ontario, Canada, James Hinchliffe will begin his ninth season of IndyCar Series competition in 2019.
 The Dancing With the Stars Season 23 runner-up has captured one pole position (Indianapolis 500, 2016), 16 podium finishes and six victories (St. Pete, Sao Paulo, Iowa 2013; New Orleans 2015; Long Beach 2017; Iowa 2018).
 The 2011 IndyCar Rookie of the Year and Tony Renna Rising Star Award winner is also a fan favorite and was voted IndyCar Favorite Driver of the Year in 2012 and 2018.
-The 2019 season marks the 31-year-old’s fifth consecutive season with Schmidt Peterson Motorsports.
+The 2019 season marks the 31-year-old’s fifth consecutive season with Arrow Schmidt Peterson Motorsports.

 Born in Guelph, Ontario, Canada, Robert Wickens has two championship titles under his belt (Formula BMW USA, 2006; Formula Renault 3.5, 2011), and recently completed a six-year run in DTM where he captured six wins, 15 podium finishes and five pole positions.
-The 29-year-old competed in his first season of IndyCar Series competition in 2018 with Schmidt Peterson Motorsports where he captured pole position in his debut race (St. Petersburg), as well as a podium at his first-ever oval event (ISM Raceway) totaling four podium finishes for the season.
+The 29-year-old competed in his first season of IndyCar Series competition in 2018 with Arrow Schmidt Peterson Motorsports where he captured the pole position in his debut race (St. Petersburg), as well as a podium at his first-ever oval event (ISM Raceway) totaling four podium finishes for the season.
 Wickens also clinched the Indianapolis 500 and IndyCar Series Rookie of the Year in 2018.

 Born in the city of Kumla on September 2, 1990, like many of his contemporaries Ericsson cut his racing teeth in karts, quickly accumulating a host of trophies.
 In 2006 he met former Indianapolis 500 winner and compatriot Kenny Brack, who along with fellow Swedish racer Eje Elgh, helped him make a highly successful transition to single-seaters.